benmvp/react-workshop/src/react/04-email-view/README.md

 }
 ```

-Whenever we call `setStatae`, React calls the `render()` method again for us so that the state that was just updated can be rendered in the UI.
+Whenever we call `setState`, React calls the `render()` method again for us so that the state that was just updated can be rendered in the UI.
 This is how interactivity in `App` is built in React:

 1. Initialize `state` to the default values you would like to render
 1. React calls `render()` to display the UI